History of Operations Research

 - Quantifiable uncertainty: Examples in this group are geology, weather, equipment failure, and economic.
 Geological uncertainty is commonly modelled using geostatistical simulation techniques like Sequential Gaussian Simulation.
 Other types of uncertainty can be modelled based on historical data using Monte Carlo simulation and its variants.

-- Non-Quantifiable uncertainty: Some forms of uncertainty, for example policy uncertainty, are particularly challenging to model due to implicit factors.
-The impact of policy uncertainty can be relatively negligible for projects with lifespan of five years or less but can also be devastating for longer-term ones.
+- Non-Quantifiable uncertainty: Some forms of uncertainty, for example, policy uncertainty, are particularly challenging to model due to implicit factors.
+The impact of policy uncertainty can be relatively negligible for projects with a lifespan of five years or less but can also be devastating for longer-term ones.
 For this reason, policy uncertainty is normally treated as scenarios of project perspectives rather than directly embedded into optimisation models.

 Risk-based Optimisation Methodology

-An advancement in this area was made during 2000s when the above collection of outcomes is post-processed to extract a single solution.
+An advancement in this area was made during the 2000s when the above collection of outcomes is post-processed to extract a single solution.
 During this phase, common features of solutions are honoured, and conflicting ones are merged and mitigated using heuristic rules.
 Although a single solution can be obtained, there is no guarantee of optimality.

 The state-of-the-art methodology to tackle the risk-based optimisation challenge is to use stochastic integer programming (SIP).
 A SIP model is normally constructed in a way that all possible scenarios of input data are considered simultaneously within the optimisation process.
 The objective function consists of at least two terms: Term 1: minimise/maximise the key metric of interest such as throughput, cost or profit; Term 2: minimise the risk of not meeting production targets due to the uncertainty of input data.
 For example in mining projects, the two terms would normally be maximising Net Present Value (NPV) and minimising the risk of not meeting ore quality and tonnage targets.